gianfaye/gianfaye-jekyll/_posts/2013-12-28-web-analytics.md

 My first encounter with web analytics was around 2010 when I was maintaining a blog.
 I used Google Analytics.
 I've learned that you can actually track the number of your unique visitors, number of pageviews, their location, even the device and browser they where using while accessing your site.

-After learning about a bit of search enginge optimization or commonly known as SEO (both on-site and off-site) to increase my pageviews, I've learned about _bounce rates_ - the more time the visitor spends on your page, the lower the 'bounce' rate you have.
+After learning about a bit of search engine optimization or commonly known as SEO (both on-site and off-site) to increase my pageviews, I've learned about _bounce rates_ - the more time the visitor spends on your page, the lower the 'bounce' rate you have.
 'Bounce' literally meant when your visitors bounce off from your site.
 The lower the bounce rate, the more interesting content you have.

 ##Introduction to Digital Analytics